thinkshout/commerce_iats/README.txt

 iATS Payments can provide recurring payments.
 To leverage this on your website:

 1) Enable the Commerce iATS Card on File module.

-2) Enable any of the compatible payment methods:
+2) Enable and configure any of the compatible payment methods:

     * iATS Payments: Credit card customer code creation
     * iATS Payments: ACH/EFT customer code creation

 3) In the payment method settings, check the box labeled:
    "Allow recurring payments through iATS Payments"

 4) Under "Administration / Store / Configuration / Checkout settings /
    Checkout pages", add a new page named "Recurring" Move the page to the top of the pages list.

 5) Under "Administration / Store / Configuration / Checkout settings /
    Checkout form," move the "Recurring Payment" pane into the "Recurring" page.
 This will make it the first page the user sees at checkout.